Home

 4. Press the "Exit" button to exit from StarPatch.

-NOTE: When you next use your telescope you should do a Setup > RESET to guarantee proper initialization of the Autostar.
+NOTE: When you next use your telescope you should do a Setup > RESET to guarantee proper initialization of the handset.
 You'll have to re-enter your City, re-CALIBRATE and re-TRAIN for best operation.
 If you are not familiar with this process you can learn more by visiting http://www.weasner.com/etx/techtips/etx_tuneup2.html

-NOTE: If your Autostar already had a recent version of software installed prior to using StarPatch, you may not need to reset, re-calibrate and re-train.
+NOTE: If your handset already had a recent version of software installed prior to using StarPatch, you may not need to reset, re-calibrate and re-train.
 In this case you might want to try out the telescope and skip those steps if everything works.

 Menu Items